Al-Murphy/MungeSumstats/README.md

-The *MungeSumstats* package is designed to facilitate the standardisation of GWAS summary statistics as utilised in our Nature Genetics paper.<sup>1</sup> If you use MungeSumstats, please cite our preprint [Murphy, et al. MungeSumstats: A Bioconductor package for the standardisation and quality control of many GWAS summary statistics](https://www.biorxiv.org/content/10.1101/2021.06.21.449239v1).
+The *MungeSumstats* package is designed to facilitate the standardisation of GWAS summary statistics as utilised in our Nature Genetics paper.<sup>1</sup> If you use MungeSumstats, please cite our preprint [Murphy and Skene.
+MungeSumstats: A Bioconductor package for the standardisation and quality control of many GWAS summary statistics](https://www.biorxiv.org/content/10.1101/2021.06.21.449239v1).

 # Overview